samplchallenges/SAMPL-containers/tutorials/BuildYourOwnDockingContainer.md

 ```

 ## Including your own Python Modules
 If you modularize your code and include your own python modules, you will need to follow the steps below.
-For an example with using extra python modules beyond just main.py, please see [SAMPL-containers/adv](https://github.com/samplchallenges/SAMPL-containers/blob/tutorial/tutorials/adv).
+For an example that uses extra python modules beyond just main.py, please see [SAMPL-containers/adv](https://github.com/samplchallenges/SAMPL-containers/blob/tutorial/tutorials/adv).
 1. Write your own python module(s)
 2. Copy them into your Docking container using the `COPY` command in your Dockerfile
     * `COPY main.py setup.py <your_python_module>.py ./`